-The Old Tavern was built in 1827 on Broad Street, now University Blvd., in downtown Tuscaloosa.
-The State of Alabama had recently just voted to move the Capital from Cahaba to Tuscaloosa and construction started on a permanent building for the State Government in 1826.
-The Old Tavern was saved from demolishing and the building of the Hugh Thomas Bridge in 1966 when a group of citizens formed to move the Tavern from its old location on University Blvd. to Capital Park where now resides.
-During construction of the Thomas Bridge, numerous artifacts where discovered and saved which are now on display inside the tavern.
+The Old Tavern is one of the oldest structures in the care of the Preservation Society.
+The Tavern was built in 1827 on Broad Street, now University Blvd., in downtown Tuscaloosa.
+The State of Alabama had recently voted to move the Capital from Cahaba to Tuscaloosa and construction started on a permanent Capitol building for the State Government in 1826.
+The Old Tavern was built as an inn and gathering place and was ideally situated just down the road from the new Capitol building and on the same block as the stagecoach stop and livery stables for travelers.

 During much of the 1900's, the Old Tavern was used as a private residence.
 It was the home of Taylor Robinson, a violinist, from 1900-1930.
 During the 1930's the Tavern was photographed and evaluated by the Historic American Building Survey.
 It may have had several other residents through the mid-1900's years.
 But by the 1960's the Tavern and her history were in danger.

 SAVING THE TAVERN

 In 1966, the Old Tavern was in danger of being demolished and forgotten.
 The Hugh Thomas Bridge over the Black Warrior River was being built and the Tavern's location put it right in the middle of the construction bustle.
 A group of Tuscaloosa citizens formed and raised funds and volunteers to move the Tavern from its location on University Blvd. to Capitol Park where now resides.
 During the move and further construction of the Thomas Bridge, numerous artifacts where discovered at the Old Tavern original site and are now on display inside the tavern.

 The Tavern is available for touring every Tuesday-Saturday at 1:30pm.
 Group and school tours are also available by calling the Preservation Society at 205-758-2238 or emailing us at email@example.com.